 The CCER leadership team now includes two new Assistant Director Positions:

 Eva L. de Leon, M.A., CRC, ADAC assumes the position of Assistant CCER Director of Programs.
 Eva focuses on building synergy and integration across all projects at CCER.
-She continues to serve as the Director of Accessible Design and Innovative Inclusion (ADII) to help both public and private organizations of all kinds create inclusive, user-friendly, and acessible experiences for all.
-Eva can be reached by phone at 425-771-7425 or email at email@example.com
+She continues to serve as the Director of Accessible Design and Innovative Inclusion (ADII) to help both public and private organizations of all kinds create inclusive, user-friendly, and accessible experiences for all.
+Eva can be reached by phone at 425-771-7425 or email at firstname.lastname@example.org

 Susan Dziedzic assumes the position of Assistant CCER Director of Finance and Operations.
 She is helping CCER build on a successful business plan that has resulted in systematic and targeted growth of CCER's revenue over the past three years.
 Susan can be reached by phone at 425-771-7420 or email at email@example.com